FlagOpen/RoboBrain-X0/README.md

 </a>&nbsp&nbsp⭐️ <a href="https://github.com/tanhuajie/Reason-RFT">Reason-RFT</a>: Core Post-Training Strategy for Embodied Visual Reasoning in RoboBrain2.0.
 </p>
 <p align="center">
-</a>&nbsp&nbsp🌍 <a href="https://github.com/FlagOpen/RoboBrain">RoboBrain 1.0</a>: A Unified Brain Model for Robotic Manipulation from Abstract to Concrete.
+</a>&nbsp&nbsp🌍 <a href="https://github.com/FlagOpen/RoboBrain2.0">RoboBrain 2.0</a>: See Better.
+Think Harder.
+Do Smarter.
 </p>

 💬 ***If you have any questions, feel free to contact us via WeChat or RedNote.***